 The Illinois Track and Cross Country Coaches’ Association was founded in 1962 and formed with several goals in mind: to promote interest, enthusiasm, and improvement in Track and Field and Cross Country in Northern Illinois; to provide education and opportunities for involvement in our association by methodology; to promote, publicize, and recognize the achievements of area coaches; to provide a vocal representation of our area student-athletes and coaches regarding rule implementation and modification; and to work with and support the Illinois High School Association.

 WHO CAN APPLY AND WHAT ARE THE EVALUATION CRITERIA?

-Senior athletes who are participating in an Illinois high school Track and Field and / or Cross Country program and who are planning on attending college or a career school are eligible for the non-renewable ITCCCA Scholarship of $2000.
-A minimum of two (2) scholarships will be awarded based on academic, athletic, and non-athletic achievements, as well as an original essay composed by the applicant.
+Senior athletes who are participating in an Illinois high school Track and Field and / or Cross Country program and who are planning on attending college or a career school are eligible for the non-renewable scholarship.
+A minimum of two (2) scholarships (one male and one female) of $2000 apiece will be awarded based on academic, athletic, and non-athletic achievements, as well as an original essay composed by the applicant.
 Applicants will additionally need to submit a letter of recommendation and an official high school transcript.

 WHOM SHOULD I CONTACT IF I HAVE ADDITIONAL QUESTIONS?

 Any and all questions regarding this scholarship should be directed to the George Dekan Memorial Scholarship Director.
 James Janota can be reached in the English Department at Neuqua Valley High School at (630) 428-6000, extension 4719, or via email at firstname.lastname@example.org.